chennisden/dotfiles/README.md

 # Dennis Chen's Ubuntu Dotfiles

-These are my dotfiles I use to install Ubuntu.
-Dotfiles are organized into directories based on function.
+These are my dotfiles I use to setup Ubuntu.

 I am a beginner.
 I do not really know what I am doing.
 These are public in the hopes that they will be useful to other people, but word of warning: it is incredibly likely I screw up in a myriad of ways.
 Since my dotfiles are personal, there is absolutely no guarantee of stability.

 ## Install

+You will need git installed to do this.

 To install, clone the repository by running